 Economy shrinks ahead of interest rates decision - latest updates

-Britain’s economy shrank by more than expected last month, official figures show, as businesses and households grappled with the impact of 14 consecutive interest rate rises.
+Britain’s economy shrank by much more than expected in July as strikes hit healthcare and education.

 Gross domestic product (GDP) shrank 0.5pc in July - the quickest pace in seven months - according to the Office for National Statistics (ONS).